Ampika Pickston: Skinny Revolution

 Pickston founded Skinny Revolution to help people to lose weight after she gained 7 stone in 14 months, partly whilst pregnant, using a Wegovy (semaglutide) injection, which is a 2.4 mg injectable prescription medicine used as an appetite suppressant.

 Personal life

-Pickston is currently engaged to West Ham United co-chairman David Sullivan.
+Pickston is engaged to former West Ham United co-chairman David Sullivan.
 She has a son, Jake, with her former husband Mark Pickston.

-She currently lives in Hale Barns, in the house which was filmed for the Real Housewives of Cheshire episodes that she appeared in.
+She lives in Hale Barns, in the house which was filmed for the Real Housewives of Cheshire episodes that she appeared in.